Antonio Buonomo: Life and career

-In the preface to his biography Antonio Buonomo says that “Being born into a family of musicians doesn't give you much choice”.
+Buonomo was born in Naples in December 1932.
+In the preface to his biography, he said that "being born into a family of musicians doesn't give you much choice".

 The fifth of ten children, he began studying music before he even knew how to read or write.
 He was already performing at the age of 12 (as a conservatory student), playing the trumpet and drums with his father in many nightclubs in Naples in front of an audience of American soldiers from the Allied Forces.
 A career that was built on “coming up through the ranks” and playing just about any musical genre, from popular music and marching bands to jazz and contemporary music.

-“His career is immense and he has come a long way” as Il Centro (Abruzzo's newspaper) wrote.
-He was director of one of the first contemporary rhythmic music bands and professor at the conservatories N.Piccinni in Bari, S.Pietro a Majella in Naples, Luisa D'Annunzio in Pescara and Santa Cecilia in Rome.
+"His career is immense, and he has come a long way" as Il Centro (Abruzzo's newspaper) wrote.
+He was director of one of the first contemporary rhythmic music bands and a professor at the conservatories N.Piccinni in Bari, S.Pietro a Majella in Naples, Luisa D'Annunzio in Pescara, and Santa Cecilia in Rome.
 His didactic works were used as exams in national and international competitions and were adopted by high musical culture institutions in Italy and abroad.

-He has held seminars and specialization courses on an international level, training an entire generation of musicians with his method that are now featured soloists in illustrious orchestras and conservatory professors.
+He held seminars and specialization courses on an international level, training an entire generation of musicians with his method that are now featured soloists in orchestras and conservatory professors.

-Antonio Buonomo has to be given the credit of being the first one in Italy ever to prove that percussion instruments had a life of their own, since they include all parameters of the triple music root: rhythm, melody and harmony.
-So, these instruments were not (as many people used to think) a rhythm section to accompany other instruments or to simulate weather phenomena such as thunders or storms.
+Buonomo is credited with being the first in Italy to prove that percussion instruments had a life of their own, since they include all parameters of the triple music root: rhythm, melody and harmony.
+So, these instruments were not (as many people used to think) a rhythm section to accompany other instruments or to simulate weather phenomena such as thunder or storms.

 He continued his cultural operation until percussion courses were established inside Italian conservatories.
-He carried it out by writing ad hoc compositions and participating in radio and TV programs, as well as by playing pieces for percussion, that had never been performed in Italy, during the concerts he conducted.
+He carried it out by writing ad hoc compositions and participating in radio and TV programs, as well as by playing pieces for percussion that had never been performed in Italy, during the concerts he conducted.

-Having achieved great success among young people through daily concerts that were even held in schools (from middle schools to universities), in 1975 he recorded the first classical, pop and contemporary all-percussion Italian music record in which he gathered the outcome of his studies and ideas.
+Having achieved great success among young people through daily concerts that were even held in schools (from middle schools to universities), in 1975 he recorded the first classical, pop, and contemporary all-percussion Italian music record in which he gathered the outcome of his studies and ideas.

-He became much more popular as his artistic commitment grew, of course.
-Italy's most influential newspaper, the Corriere della Sera, printed the following in November 1987: “He is a real authority on rhythm: as an internationally known percussionist and virtuoso, Antonio Buonomo is a versatile and passionate teacher who has published many works on his favorite subject, from pure percussion technique and rhythm perspectives.”
+Italy's newspaper, the Corriere della Sera, stated in November 1987: “He is a real authority on rhythm: as an internationally known percussionist and virtuoso, Antonio Buonomo is a versatile and passionate teacher who has published many works on his favorite subject, from pure percussion technique and rhythm perspectives.”

-The most significant steps of his career, during which he has known and has collaborated with music legends like Stravinsky, Hindemith and others, can be summarized as follows:
+The most significant steps of his career, during which he knew and collaborated with music legends like Stravinsky, Hindemith and others, can be summarized as follows: